majid-L/next13-app/README.md

 5) You can edit the application by modifying any of the functional components located in ./app and the webpage auto-updates as you edit the file.

 ### Accessing the Bing Maps API
-To use the maps API in your local environment, you will need your own private key.
+To use the maps API in your own local version of this project, you will need a personal key.

 1) Head over to the Bing maps Dev Center (https://www.bingmapsportal.com/) where you can create an account and create a new basic API key.
 Copy this key to your clipboard.
 2) Create a ```.env``` file in the root of the repository and add a variable named API_KEY.
 Assign the API key to this variable.